 According to the regulations, anyone entering a railway platform must have tapped on with their Opal Card, even if there is no barrier and they don't intend to board a train.
 After gathering the information for this cache, they can then tap off.
 That will reverse the transaction.
 Apparently, transport inspectors can and occasionally do check the Opal Cards of people on railway platforms.

-To find this cache, walk up, over and down the many steps to get to the platform and find the following:
+To find this cache, walk up, over and down the many steps to get to the platform and find the following.
+Each letter represents a one or two digit number:

-AB = Number of raised blue dots under your feet, in one column, at the very top of the stairs you walk up.
+A = Number of raised yellow dots under your feet, in one column, at the top of the stairs that go down to the platforms.

-J = Number of letters in the surname of the last person, last column, beginning with “N”, on the Brooklyn Honour Roll.
+F = Number of letters in the surname of the last person, last column, beginning with “N”, on the Brooklyn Roll of Honour, Platform 1 side.

 The cache is located at: